 \section{RRS Ranking Experiment}

-The most reliable evaluation metric for re-rank experiment is human evaluation, but is very expensive, time-consuming, and irreproducible.
-The information retrieval metrics evaluate baselines automatically, but may deviate from the human evaluation results.
-To solve this dilemma, we design the ranking experiment for the RRS corpus, which could accurately and automatically reflect the performance.
-Compared with the re-rank experiment, the ranking experiment contains harder candidates, and their correlations with conversation context are carefully annotated.
+Human annotation is the most reliable metric, but it is costly, time-consuming, and irreproducible.
+The information retrieval metrics evaluate baselines automatically but may deviate from the human evaluation results.
+To address this dilemma, we design the ranking experiment for the RRS corpus, which could accurately and automatically measure the performance of dialogue response selection models.
+Compared with the re-rank experiment, the ranking experiment contains much harder candidates, and their correlations with conversation context are carefully annotated by professional human annotators.